dwertent/kind-action/MACOS_SUPPORT.md

 5. ✅ Checksum command is available on macOS
 6. ✅ Cloud provider logic correctly skips on macOS
 7. ✅ kubectl checksum verification handles different file formats correctly
-8. ✅ Docker setup automatically starts Docker Desktop on macOS
+8. ✅ Docker setup provides clear error message and instructions when Docker is not available on macOS

 ## Testing Strategy